 - Fibroids, which could be uterine tumors

 Hysterectomy is the second most common surgery performed in the U.S., accounting for about 556,000 operations every year.
-Depending on your age, severity of your symptoms and future lifestyle plans, you and your OBGYN can decide which hysterectomy option is best for you.
+Depending on your age, severity of your symptoms and future lifestyle plans, you and best ob gyn in NYC Dr. Zelmanovich can decide which hysterectomy option is best for you.
 Some options are:

 - A radical hysterectomy removes all of your reproductive organs.
 It’s usually performed when you’ve been diagnosed with cervical or endometrial cancer.